francesca1606/Challenge2/README.md

 <br/> The overloading of operator* that allows the product between a matrix and a vector is adapetd to work also for a matrix of one column with a vector of compatible dimension; the result will be a vector of dimension one.
 - readMatrixMarket.hpp, which contains the definition of the friend method for reading the matrix from Insp_131.mtx (MatrixMarket format)

-The docs folder contains the Doxygen documentation.
+To generate the Doxygen documentation, run
+          doxygen Doxyfile
+The docs folder will be filled with the documents.
+In particular, the latex directory contains refman.tex, convertible to a pdf which explains the structure of the code

 Inside the main function in main.cpp there are the timings of matrix-vector product of compressed-uncompressed and row/column-wise versions.